Home Buying #Real Estate

 Vancouver Housing Market Summary

-GVR also reported a sales-to-new-listings ratio (SNLR) of 45%, indicating a balanced in Vancouver for February 2024.
+GVR also reported a sales-to-new-listings ratio (SNLR) of 34%, indicating a buyers market in Vancouver for May 2025.

 Best Mortgage Rates